 1. Money Order

-2. Walmart-to-Walmart
+2. Zelle

 4. PayPal

-When it comes to online money transferring apps, PayPal still reigns supreme.
-With PayPal, you can send money to people in more than 190 countries using only their email addresses and phone number.
-However, they’d have to sign up for a free account to get their funds.
-The service also supports more than 20 currencies.
-And as long as you use your PayPal balance or a linked debit card to cover transfers, the service stays free.
-Otherwise, you’d face a 2.9% fee per transaction plus an additional 30-cent fee.
+All recipients need is an email address and phone number, as well as a free account to access funds.
+As long as you use your PayPal balance or a linked debit card to cover transfers, the service stays free.
+Otherwise, there is a 2.9% fee per transaction plus an additional 30-cent fee.

 5. Venmo

 Venmo is a popular online service that lets you transfer money via a mobile app.
 You and your recipient just have to sign up for free accounts.
 From there, you can send money using someone’s email address and phone number.
 You can link your own bank account, credit card or debit card to cover the funds.
-Transferring money is free as long as you’re using your Venmo balance or a linked bank account or accepted debit card.
-However, you’d face a 3% fee if you use a credit card or a different debit card.
+Transferring money is free as long as you are using your Venmo balance or a linked bank account or accepted debit card.
+However, you face a 3% fee if you use a credit card or a different debit card.
 Receiving money via the mobile app is always free.

 7. Prepaid Debit Cards